davidbolton1/CharlieSolution/README.md

 2. CD into the application and run ```npm i``` to install the dependencies

 ### Auth0 Setup
-1. Visit your [auth0 Dashboard] (https://manage.auth0.com/dashboard/) -> Applications -> Create Application -> Regular Web Application and create an application.
+1. Visit your [auth0 Dashboard](https://manage.auth0.com/dashboard/) -> Applications -> Create Application -> Regular Web Application

 2. Click the Settings tab of that application and add `http://localhost:3000/callback` and `http://localhost:3000/` to your application's Allowed Callback URLs and Allowed Logout URLs.
 Like so:
 ![Alt text](./public/dashboard.png?raw=true "Auth0 App Settings")